 The mine dumps throughtout the Keweenaw from Ontonagon north to Copper Harbor may contain some or all of the following: Ankerite; Calcite, some with native copper inclusions; Chlorastrolite (aka Greenstone); Chrysocolla; Native Copper ; the rare Datolite, some with native copper inclusions, pastel colors, nodules to 7" in diameter, outer appearance that of a dark cauliflower; Domeykite; Epidote; Laumanite; Prehnite; Quartz; native Silver wires, Tenorite and Wollastonite.

-Before starting out to make your Copper Country collection you should visit the Seaman Mineral Museum at the Michigan Technological University in Houghton.
-(Open Mon-Fri, 9am to 4:30 pm, Sat from 12 noon to 4pm July to October.
-Phone 906-487-2572; fax 906-487-2949).
-The museum has the world's finest display of minerals from the Lake Superior Copper District.
+Before starting out to make your Copper Country collection you should visit the Seaman Mineral Museum at the Michigan Technological University 1404 E. Sharon Avenue, Houghton, MI.
+The museum has a new building with a parking lot outside.
+Their collection has recently been expanded by the addition of the mineral collection from the University of Michig an as well as the world's finest display of minerals from the Lake Superior Copper District.
 There you can see samples of the minerals you are going to look for and your search of the rock piles will be much more interesting.
+Phone 906-487-2572.

 Follow Highway 26 north for your next expedition to the Baltic No. 2 mine near the village of South Range, about seven miles south of Houghton.
 First you should look for specimens of native, or free copper.
 At the Baltic mine also look for chalcocite, a sort of bluish-black mineral, about the color of a gun barrel.
 It is in narrow veins in rock.
 If you find a mineral coated with "peacock colors" it is probably bornite.
 Bornite is the color of bronze when fresh but on exposure to the air tarnishes to shades of purple and red.
 If you find a mineral which looks much like brass, it is chalcopyrite.
 These three minerals all contain copper and are the types of ore mined in some western copper mining districts which do not have the free copper of the Keweenaw Peninsula.